jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Bandwidth – do you have enough?

 Unless you plan on hosting more than about 5 players on a slower-speed home connection (eg 10 Mbit/s down and 1 Mbit/s up), then you are unlikely to run out of bandwidth.
-You can read more about network requirements at different quality settings later in this document.
+You can read more about network requirements at [different quality settings here](Server-Bandwidth).

 ### In general